1 Introduction

 2.5 Match Patterns).

-attribute specifies whether the template is
+The optional visibility attribute specifies whether the template is

 visible from other groups (and thus can match to the next event).